-As the presence of rudimentary organs is thus due to the tondency in every part of the organisation, which has long existed, to be inherited-we can understand, on the generalized view of classification, how it is that systematists have found rudimentary parts as useful as, or even sometimes more useful than, parts of high physiological importance.
-Rudimentary organs may be compared with the letters in a word, still retained in the spelling, but become useless in the promentation, but which serve as a clue in seeking for its derivation.
-On the view of descent with modification, we may conclude that the existence of organs in a rudimentary imperfect, and useless condition, or quite aborted, for
+As the presence of rudimentary organs is thus due to the tendency in every part of the organisation, which has long existed, to be inherited-we can understand, on the genealogical view of classification, how it is that systematists have found rudimentary parts as useful as, or even sometimes more useful than, parts of high physiological importance.
+Rudimentary organs may be compared with the letters in a word, still retained in the spelling, but become useless in the pronunciation, but which serve as a clue in seeking for its derivation.
+On the view of descent with modification, we may conclude that the existence of organs in a rudimentary, imperfect, and useless condition, or quite aborted, far from presenting a strange difficulty, as they assuredly do on the ordinary doctrine of creation, might even have been anticipated, and can be accounted for by the laws of inheritance.